SublimeText/Spacegray/README.md

 A set of custom UI themes for Sublime Text 2/3.
 It's all about hype and minimal.
 Comes in different flavors with accompanying [Base16](https://github.com/chriskempson/base16) color schemes.

-### Looking for a maintainer

-I'm not actively maintaining this repo for quite a while since I've switched to [Atom](https://atom.io/).
-If you have an intention to maintain the repo and keep the themes up to date, let me know.

 ***

 ### Themes